weekendesk/nodegate/assets/documentation/api-reference-routes.md

 ## Error handling

 Better error management can be achieved with a callback property named `onError`.
-This callback will receive a [PipelineError](api-reference-pipelineerror.md) argument, this error
+This callback will receive a [PipelineError](api-reference-pipelineerror.md) argument, with the following contents:
-contains:

  - The error message,
  - If applicable, the last response received by **nodegate**,